Brelee2222/censor-bot/Readme.txt

-This bot has some NSFW content. please do not plagiarise this.
+This bot has some NSFW content. please do not plagiarise this, but do adapt